gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

 // @internal @deprecated
 export function legacyRecordedBackend(index: LegacyRecordingIndex, config?: AnalyticalBackendConfig): IAnalyticalBackend;

-// Warning: (ae-internal-missing-underscore) The name "legacyRecordedDataFacade" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "legacyRecordedDataView" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal @deprecated
-export function legacyRecordedDataFacade(recording: LegacyExecutionRecording): DataViewFacade;
+export function legacyRecordedDataView(recording: LegacyExecutionRecording): IDataView;

 // Warning: (ae-internal-missing-underscore) The name "recordedBackend" should be prefixed with an underscore because the declaration is marked as @internal
 //